darkrenaissance/darkfi/doc/src/arch/sc/sc.md

 ## Wishlist

 * Explicit FunctionId
+    * NOTE: we use the word 'call' everywhere already.
+Maybe CallId?
 * Invoke function from another function
 * Function params use an ABI which is introspectable
     * This could be done using a separate schema which is loaded.